evanshortiss/unlockplaces-node/README.md

 <a name="setGazetteer" />
 ### setGazetteer(gazetteer)

 Set the default gazetteer for each API request.
-Can be 'json', 'xml', 'kml' or 'txt'.
+Can be 'unlock', 'os' or 'naturalearth'

 ---------------------------------------